rust-lang/rustc-dev-guide/src/unsafety-checking.md

 # Unsafety Checking

-Certain expressions in Rust are can violate memory safety and as such need to be inside an `unsafe` block or function.
+Certain expressions in Rust can violate memory safety and as such need to be inside an `unsafe` block or function.
 The compiler will also warn if an unsafe block is used without any corresponding unsafe operations.